elunna/hackem/hackem_changelog.md

 - [x] spellbook of cure sickness
     - is now directional
     - can be cast at other monsters as well as yourself.
-- [x] spellbook of Charm monster – level 3 → 5
+- [x] spellbook of charm monster – level 3 → 5
 - [x] spellbook of cone of cold
     - changed from an attack spell to a Matter spell.
 - [x] spellbook of Detect food – level 2 → 1